-About the BA (Hons) Popular Music Performance programme
+About the BA (Hons) Popular Music Performance (subject to revalidation) programme

 BA (Hons) Popular Music Performance programme (validated by the University of Hull) aims to develop students into successful contributing members of the local, national and international popular music industry.
 This is a fantastic course for anyone wanting to pursue a career in music.
 It covers both conventional music skills and related technology with an emphasis on creative applications including composition for a wide range of media, live performances through to computer-based song writing.